Omikhleia/resilient.sile/static/adventures/djot/index.md

 ^ This is a standard table caption.
 ```

-In _re·sil·ient_, captions on other blocks are interpreted in several ways.
+In _re·sil·ient,_ captions on other blocks are interpreted in several ways.

 On a block quote, the block is rendered as an epigraph (in a broad sense), with the caption content used as its "source".